Acorda's third quarter results were better-than-expected with

 The company's lead marketed product is Ampyra (dalfampridine),

-development and commercialization of Fampyra outside the U.S.
+commercialization of Fampyra outside the U.S. Fampyra is approved

-Fampyra is approved in the EU, Canada, Australia, Israel and New
+in the EU, Canada, Australia, Israel and New Zealand.
+Biogen has

-Zealand.
-Biogen has launched Fampyra in a number of EU
+launched Fampyra in a number of EU countries.

 Ampyra is being studied for other indications as well including

-post-stroke deficits (phase III study to commence in the second
+post-stroke deficits (phase III to commence by year end).